 110 – 250 MHz (High Band Antennas) | interferometer |

-Research programs: cosmology (epoch of reionisation, EOR), extra-galactic and galactic research (deep extragalactic surveys, transient sources, ultra high energy cosmic rays, pulsars), geophysics and even precision agriculture.
+Research programs: cosmology (epoch of reionisation, EOR), extra-galactic and galactic research (deep extragalactic surveys, transient sources, ultra-high energy cosmic rays, pulsars), geophysics and even precision agriculture.